Chengde: Sport

 The first ever bandy match in China was organised in Chengde in January 2015 and was played between the Russian and Swedish top clubs Baykal-Energiya and Sandviken.
 Chengde city was one of the initiators when the China Bandy Federation was founded in December 2014.
 The city hosted the 2018 Women's Bandy World Championship.
 While the record number of participants in previous Women's Bandy World Championships was 7, the organisers had thought out measures with the goal to attract 12 participating countries.
 However, in the end 8 teams participated.

 Religion

 Chengde is the seat of the Catholic Diocese of Chengde.

 Transport

 With road and railroad links to Beijing, Chengde has developed into a distribution hub, and its economy is growing rapidly.
 The newly built Jingcheng Expressway connects Chengde directly to central Beijing, and more freeways are planned for the city.
 The city's new airport was opened on 31 May 2017.
 It is located 19.5 km northeast of the city center in Tougou Town, Chengde County.

+The Beijing–Harbin high-speed railway, completed in January 2021, has 5 stations within Chengde.